SimonMonecke/lambdacd-mongodb/README.md

    * The :col key specifies the collection which is used to store all builds from one pipeline.
 Do not use a collection for more than one pipeline!
    * The :max-builds key is optional (default: 20) and definies how many inactive builds are loaded.
 Active builds are thrown away because you can not continue them.
    * The :ttl key is optional (default: 7) and definies how many days the builds should be stored
-   * The :mark-running-steps-as-failure is optional (default: false).
-If you set it to true all killed running steps will be marked with the status :failure
+   * The :mark-running-steps-as is optional (default: :killed).
+If you set it to :failure all running steps will be marked with the status :failure.
+If set to :success, running steps will me marked as :success.
+Please be advised that configurating something other than :success, :failure or :killed will leave your pipeline in an undefined state.
 2. Add the mongodb configuration map to the main configuration by using the key name :mongodb-cfg

 ```clojure